umbraco/UmbracoDocs/Reference/Common-Pitfalls/index-v9.md

 * (there's plenty of ways)

 Even more important is that you ensure that the initialization logic only executes one time for the lifetime of the application even when your app domain is restarted.
 If your initialization logic creates a database table or something similar to that, where it should only be executed one time only.
-Then you should set a persistent flag (such as a file) to indicate to your own logic that the initialization code has already executed and doesn't need to be done again.
+Then you should set a persistent flag (such as a file) to indicate to your own logic that the initialization code has already been executed and doesn't need to be done again.

 ## Rebuilding indexes

 Far too often we've seen code in people's solutions that rebuild the Examine indexes (we've even seen this done on every request!).
 Rebuilding indexes can cause severe performance penalties and is not a recommended practice.
-Umbraco's and Examine's index management, index stability and synchronization of the data in the index gets better with every release.
+Umbraco's and Examine's index management, index stability, and synchronization of the data in the index get better with every release.
 You should always ensure you are running the latest Umbraco and Examine versions if you are having trouble with your index data becoming out of sync with your Umbraco data.

 The primary reasons your data will become out of sync are: